domonik/RNAdist/docs/source/index.rst

 RNAdist is a tool suite to approximate expected distances of nucleotides on the thermodynamic ensemble of possible RNA secondary structures.
-It offers a simple Command line interface as well as a PythonAPI to run algorithms such as "`Boltzmann Sampling`" and the one proposed in "`Expected distance between terminal nucleotides of RNA secondary structures`"  (:cite:t:`clote2012expected`) to calculate expected distances.
+It offers a simple Command line interface as well as a Python API to run algorithms such as "`Boltzmann Sampling`" and the one proposed in "`Expected distance between terminal nucleotides of RNA secondary structures`"  (:cite:t:`clote2012expected`).
 It therefore mainly uses the C API of the
 `ViennaRNA package <https://www.tbi.univie.ac.at/RNA/>`_ (:cite:t:`lorenz2011viennarna`)
-Further it is possible to use Neural Networks to predict expected distances given a RNA sequence.
+Further it is possible to use Neural Networks to predict expected distances given an RNA sequence.

 --------------------------------------